 If we were to use these correlated predictors in the model, we can end up with wrong conclusions from the model, e.g., concluding a variable is not significant.

+We found that the correlation between business licenses and food establishments is so high that we average these two predictors as a composite predictor named avgbf.

 2.2 Regression Model: